-11.25.2 SCS procedures
+11.25.2 SCS procedures (#1977)

-The stream classification service (SCS) is a service that may be provided by an AP to its associated STAs that support SCS.
-In SCS, the AP classifies incoming (M101) individually addressed MSDUs based upon parameters provided by the non-AP STA
+The stream classification service (SCS) is a service that may be provided either by an AP to its associated STAs that support SCS or by an AP MLD to non-AP MLDs that support SCS with which it has successfully performed multi-link setup.
+In SCS, the AP classifies incoming (M101) individually addressed MSDUs based upon parameters provided by the non-AP STA.
+Moreover, the SCS procedure can be used by a non-AP STA to describe its traffic characteristics and reserve resources within an AP.

 The classification allows the UP, drop eligibility, and EDCA transmit queue to be selected for all MSDUs